-Practical Note: The maximum number of Double Sided Quotes (DSQs) available in a single Quotes message will be 30 (60 individual side orders).
+Practical Note: The maximum number of Double Sided Quotes (DSQs) available in a single Quotes message is 30 (60 individual side orders).
 It will allow clients to update their quotes on up to 30 instruments in a single message.

-8.2.1 Validation of Double Sided Quotes
+8.2.1 Validation of Quotes

 Within each Contract, only Firms that are registered Market Maker for that Contract are allowed to submit 'Quotes' messages into the contract.
-Firms registered to submit 'Quotes' messages also have the ability to enter any other order types in the Central Order Book under the MM Account type using the same Logical Access.
+Firms registered to submit 'Quotes' messages also have the ability to enter any other order types in the Central Order Book using the same Logical Access.
 This means that for a Firms setup for market making, the same Logical Access setup to submit quotes may also be used to submit non-quote order messages.